Alligator/rss/README.md

 a simple python script that aggregates rss and atom feeds and generates static HTML pages or plain text from them.

-it grabs the previous 90 days' stories from the feed(s) and turns them into a simple HTML list, that looks like this:
+it grabs the previous 90 days' stories from the feed(s) and turns them into a simple HTML list, see exanple output here https://alligatr.co.uk/rss

 intended to be run on a schedule, perhaps as a cron job.